jnavarrete12345/Art-Analysis/README.md

 9) Consider the first 3 principal components of the “dark personality” traits – use these as inputs to a regression model to predict art preference ratings.
 Which of these components significantly predict art preference ratings?
 Comment on the likely identity of these factors (e.g. narcissism, manipulativeness, callousness, etc.).
 10) Can you determine the political orientation of the users (to simplify things and avoid gross class imbalance issues, you can consider just 2 classes: “left” (progressive & liberal) vs. “non- left” (everyone else)) from all the other information available, using any classification model of your choice?
 Make sure to comment on the classification quality of this model.
 Extra credit: Tell us something interesting about this dataset that is not trivial and not already part of an answer (implied or explicitly) to these enumerated questions.
-Hints:
-*Beware of off-by-one errors.
-This document and the csv data files index from 1, but Python indexes from 0.
-Make sure to keep track of this.
-*In order to answer some of these questions, you might have to apply a dimension reduction method first.
-For instance, “dark personality traits” and “self-image” are characterized by 10-12 variables each.
-Similarly, you might have to reduce variables to their summary statistics.
-*In order to do some analyses, you will have to clean the data first, either by removing or imputing missing data (either is fine, but explain and justify what you did)
-*If you encounter skewed data, you might want to transform the data first, e.g. by z-scoring *To clarify: When talking about “principal components” above, we mean the transformed data, rotated into the new coordinate system by the PCA.
-*Avoid overfitting with cross-validation methods.
-*How well your model predicts can be assessed with RMSE or R2 for regression models, or AUC for classification models.
-*You can use conventional choices of alpha (e.g. 0.05) or confidence intervals (e.g. 95%) throughout.